joegichuru/joegichuru/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently working on building engageful edecutaional and e-learning solutions.<br/>
+I am currently working on building engageful educational and e-learning solutions.<br/>
 I am currenlty learning Graphql in Kotlin.
 I am also practising my writing skills.<br/>
 I am looking to collaborate on projects that deal with finance and agriculture in general.<br/>
 Ask me about Kotlin and Android in general.<br/>